-Description The values of Signal Generator functions can be stepped up or down by an increment set value using the Step keys (+ or +).
+The values of Signal Generator functions can be stepped up or down by an increment set value using the Step keys (or .).

 The Signal Generator powers up with default increment set values for all functions that allow increment set.
 (Refer to Table 3-26 below.)
 You can select a desired increment set value up to the listed maximum.
-The Signal Generator returns to default increment values if the Power is switched from standby to on or if Instrument Preset is selected.
+The Signal Generator returns to default increment values if the Pov is switched from standby to on or if Instrument Preset is selected.

-You can also use the Step keys in the following ways:
+You can also use the Step keys in ollowing ways:

-- When saving or recalling successive registers.
-(Refer to Save/Recall, page 3-157.) - When stepping through the Help listing.
-(Refer to Special Functions, page 3-167.) - When incrementing the phase of the RF frequency using Special Function 250.
-(Refer to RF Frequency, page 3-42.)
+- When saving or recalling such the such that the saving or recalling such the stepping through the stepping through the stepping through the stepping through the such that - When incrementing the pl = of the RF frequency using Special Function 250.
+(Refer to RF Frequency, pr -42.)